-One of the unique features of the WhatCounts A/B testing suite is the ability to test 100% of your list.
+One of the unique features of the WhatCounts A/B testing suite is the ability to test 100 percent of your list.
 On the surface, this seems counterintuitive.
 After all, the point of A/B testing is to find out which combinations of content, sender, and subject work best with a sample of your list and then use the most winning combination to send to the rest of the list.

 However, there are cases where taking a small sample of your audience may not prove to be helpful for drawing an effective conclusion about your data.
 For example, one of our Business Development Managers asked recently whether animated calls to action are less or more effective than static ones.
-Initially, we did a standard 10/10/80 split, with 10% of the list receiving one version of content with a static image call to action and one version of content with an animated call to action.
+Initially, we did a standard 10/10/80 split, with 10 percent of the list receiving one version of content with a static image call to action and one version of content with an animated call to action.

 Let’s take a look at those results: